Friday, December 13, 2013

 In 1563, he entered the Carmelite Order in Medina and changed his name to Fray Juan de Santo Matia.
 He enrolled at the university in Salamanca in the school of arts for the years 1564 to 1567 and in the theological course, 1567-68.
 In the school of arts, he attended classes in philosophy; in theology, he probably heard the lectures of Mancio de Corpus Christi, OP, on the Summa of St. Thomas.
 An indication of St. John's talents is evident in his appointment, while still a student, as prefect of studies.
 This office obliged him to teach class daily, defend public theses, and assist the regent master in resolving objections.

-He was ordained in 1567, and while in Medina to sing his first Mass, he met Teresa of Avila, who had begun a reform within the order.
+He was ordained at the age of 25, and while in Medina to sing his first Mass, he met Teresa of Avila, who had begun a reform within the order.
 She spoke to him of her plan to restore the Carmelite Primitive Rule for the friars as well as the nuns.
 St. John, who had been longing for a life of deeper solitude and was thinking about transferring to the Carthusians, promised to adopt this life.
 With two others, at Duruelo, Nov.
 28, 1568, he made profession of the Carmelite Primitive Rule, and changed his name to Father John of the Cross.
 The new life in keeping with the Primitive Rule was austere and predominantly contemplative.
 But the active apostolate was not excluded; it consisted mainly of preaching and hearing confessions.
 The friars of this new reform wore sandals and were soon referred to as Discalced Carmelites.

-At Duruelo Father John was appointed subprior and novice master.
+At Duruelo, Father John was appointed subprior and novice master.
 Later he was named rector of a newly established house of studies in Alcala.
 In the spring of 1571, Teresa was ordered to govern the Convent of the Incarnation and to reform its 130 nuns.
 Realizing the need of a prudent, learned, and holy confessor at the Incarnation, she obtained permission from the apostolic visitor to have Father John as confessor.
 While he was confessor there, the reform grew rapidly.
 But the attitude of the Carmelite Order toward the reform, for reasons due mainly to a conflict of jurisdiction, began to change.
 In 1575, in a chapter at Piacenza, it was determined to stop the expansion of the reform of the order.

 On the night of Dec.
 2, 1577, some Carmelites seized Father John, took him to Toledo, and demanded a renunciation of the reform.
 He refused to renounce it, maintaining that he had remained at the Incarnation by order of the nuncio.
 They declared him a rebel and imprisoned him.
 He lived 9 months in a cell 6 feet wide and 10 feet long, with no light other than what came through a slit high up in the wall.
 During this imprisonment he composed some of his great poems.
 In August 1578, in a perhaps miraculous way, he escaped; eventually he journeyed to a monastery of Discalced in southern Spain.